Hexany: Tuning

 This shows the three dimensional version of the hexany.

 The hexany is the figure containing both the triangles shown as well as the connecting lines between them.

 In this 2D construction the interval relationships are the same.
 See also figure two of Kraig Grady's paper.

 For example, the face with vertices 3×5, 1×5, 5×7 is an otonal (major type) chord since it can be written as 5×(1, 3, 7), using low numbered harmonics.
 The 5×7, 3×7, 3×5 is a utonal (minor type) chord since it can be written as 3×5×7×(1/3, 1/5, 1/7), using low-numbered subharmonics.

 To make this into a conventional harmonic construct with 1/1 as the first note, all the notes are first reduced to the octave.
 Since the harmonic construct as Erv called it as he did not consider it a scale and it does not have a 1/1 yet, any note chosen can be used to divide every note up to octave reduction.
 The ratios' notation here shows the ratios of the frequencies of the notes.
 If the 1/1 is 500 hertz, then 6/5 is 600 hertz, and so forth.

-Relationship to Pascal's triangle

-The complete row of Pascal's triangle for the hypercube in this construction runs 1 (single vertex), 4 (tetrahedron tetrad), 6 (hexany), 4 (another tetrad), 1.
-The idea generalises to other numbers of dimensions, for instance, the cross-sections of a five-dimensional cube give two versions of the dekany, a ten-note scale rich in tetrads, triads and dyads, which also contains many hexanies.
-In six dimensions the same construction gives the twenty-note eikosany, which is even richer in chords.
-It has pentads, tetrads, and triads as well as hexanies and dekanies.

-In the case of the three-dimensional cube, it is usual to consider the entire cube as a single eight-note scale, the octany – the cross-sections then are 1, 3 (triad), 3 (another triad), 1, taken along any of the four main diagonals of the cube.